cms-L1TK/firmware-hls/README.md

     bool writeMem_{true};    //If true will print out content of memories to files bool writeTable_{true};  //If true will print out content of LUTs to files …
+    bool writeHLSInvTable_{true};  //Write out tables of drinv and invt in tracklet calculator for HLS module …
     // When false, match calculator does not save multiple matches, even when doKF=true.
     // This is a temporary fix for compatibilty with HLS.
 We will need to implement multiple match
     // printing in emulator eventually, possibly after CMSSW-integration inspired rewrites